Volunteering during COVID-19

 - Be polite, courteous and respectful to others

-- Know the hospital layout and be a source of information
+- Get to know the hospital layout and be a source of information

-- Direct or escort patients or visitors to their appropriate destination
+- Direct or escort patients and visitors to their appropriate destination

 - Promote a positive image of the hospital, staff and voluntary services